 Unit R016 - Topic Areas 2.1 and 2.2: Use CAD software and program CNC machine operations MB1: 1-5 marks MB2: 6-10 marks MB3: 11-14 marks Produces basic CAD drawings that include some relevant information however some additional features would be required to create instructions for the CNC operation.
+Carries out on-screen simulation of few aspects of the CNC operation.
 Produces adequate CAD drawings that include most of the information required to create instructions for the CNC operation.
+Carries out on-screen simulation of most aspects of the CNC operation.
 Produces comprehensive CAD drawings that are accurate and include all of the information required to create instructions for the CNC operation.
-Carries out on-screen simulation of few aspects of the CNC operation.
-Carries out on-screen simulation of most aspects of the CNC operation.
-Carries out an effective on-screen simulation of the CNC operation, making adjustments if required.
+Carries out an effective on-screen simulation of the CNC operation, Tew aspects of the energe action. most aspects of the erre operation. making adjustments if required.
 Limited application of understanding and skills to partly achieve the intended result, but information is not exported from the CAD software to the CNC equipment.
 Understanding and skills are used to partially export the information from CAD software to CNC equipment that does not fully meet the requirements.
 Understanding and skills are used to fully export the information from CAD software to CNC equipment in a way that would be fit-for-purpose.
-Dependent upon assistance or help from other sources to use CAD software and program CNC machine operations.
-Some assistance or help from other sources is required to use CAD software and program CNC machine operations.
-Able to use CAD software and program CNC machine operations independently.

 Unit R016 - Topic Areas 3.1 and 3.2: Setting up and operating CNC equipment MB1: 1-5 marks MB2: 6-10 marks MB3: 11-14 marks Dependent upon reminders of safety requirements in order to work safely.
 Worked safely with some reminders of safety requirements.
 Worked safely at all times without additional instruction.
 Basic application of understanding and skills to partly achieve the intended result, but it would not be useable without further input/work.
 Adequate application of understanding and skills to produce the intended result in a way that would be useable.
 Effectively applies understanding and skills to successfully produce the intended result in a way that would be fully fit-for-purpose.
-Dependent upon assistance or help from other sources to set up and operate CNC equipment.
-Some assistance or help from other sources is required to set up and operate CNC equipment.
-Able to set up and operate CNC equipment independently .
+Dependent upon assistance or help from other sources to set up and operate CNC equipment to successfully manufacture the part(s).
+Some assistance or help from other sources is required to set up and operate CNC equipment to successfully manufacture the part(s).
+Able to set up and operate CNC equipment independently to successfully manufacture the part(s).

 Unit R016 - Topic Area 3.3: Apply quality control methods MB1: 1-4 marks MB2: 5-8 marks MB3: 9-12 marks Measured few of the features on the drawing although some methods may have not been the most appropriate.
 Measured some of the features on the drawing using appropriate methods.
 Provided accurate and repeatable measurements of all of the features on the drawing using appropriate methods.
 Basic application of understanding and skills to partly achieve the intended result, but it would not be useable without further input/work.
 Adequate application of understanding and skills to produce the intended result in a way that would be useable.
 Effectively applies understanding and skills to successfully produce the intended result in a way that would be fully fit-for-purpose.
-Dependent upon assistance or help from other sources to apply quality control methods.
-Some assistance or help from other sources is required to apply quality control methods.
-Able to apply quality control methods independently .